Predictive Inorganic Synthesis based on Machine Learning using Small Data sets: a case study of size-controlled Cu Nanoparticles: Methodology

 To determine and compare the accuracy and generalization of the various models, root-mean-squared error (RMSE), mean absolute error (MAE) and coefficient of determination ($R^2$) are used as performance metrics.
 These errors can be determined on the in-bag and OOB data, with the difference between the two providing an indicator on model overfitting, while the individual values of the OOB error are quality indicators of the models' generalization.
 A low training error and high OOB error are very strong indicators of a model that is overfitting.
 The average model quality (MAE, RMSE and $R^2$) is determined by having the final ensemble model make predictions for all data points in the entire data set, and correlates very well with the OOB quality measure.

 We first examine the impact of multi-modal data in our dataset.
 For this purpose, three data sets are created:

-\begin{enumerate} \item Data set A: All $25$ data points are included in the data set, and the predicted particle size is the smallest particle size present in the DLS particle-size distribution. \item Data set B: All $25$ data points are included in the data set, and the predicted particle size corresponds to the peak with the highest percentage contribution in the DLS particle-size distribution. \item Data set C: Only the $18$ data points with a mono-modal DLS particle-size distribution are included in the data set. \end{enumerate}
+\begin{enumerate} \item Data set A: All $25$ data points are included in the data set, and the predicted particle size is the smallest particle size present in the DLS particle-size distribution. (\textit{cf.} SI Table VI) \item Data set B: All $25$ data points are included in the data set, and the predicted particle size corresponds to the peak with the highest percentage contribution in the DLS particle-size distribution. (\textit{cf.} SI Table VII) \item Data set C: Only the $18$ data points with a mono-modal DLS particle-size distribution are included in the data set. (\textit{cf.} SI Table VIII) \end{enumerate}

 For each of these data sets, ensembles of polynomial regression models of order $1$ to $5$ with LASSO regularization ($\alpha = 1.0$) are trained.
 The performance metrics of the best performing ensemble model are presented in Table~\ref{table:data set selection}, and show that data set C performs significantly better.
 Therefore, only data set C will be considered further.
-The trained models in this study thus focus on predicting the particle size for a mono-modal distribution (cf. SI Figures 9, 10 and 11) and therefore cannot predict situations where a multi-modal distribution is obtained.
+The trained models in this study thus focus on predicting the particle size for a mono-modal distribution (\textit{cf.} SI Figures 9, 10 and 11) and therefore cannot predict situations where a multi-modal distribution is obtained.

 When using a small data set, the growing number of features in polynomial models quickly leads to overfitting.
 Because the hyperparameter tuning of the regularization strength $\alpha$ (LASSO regularization) presented itself to be too volatile for automatic optimization, it is selected based on visual comparison of four values ($\alpha = 1.0, 0.1, 0.01,$ and $0.001$).
 Ensemble models with polynomials up to degree eight as base model are trained.
 Analysis of the ensemble model MAE shows an overall optimal performance for $\alpha = 0.1$ (\textit{cf.} SI Figure 5).
 Furthermore, the hyperparameter behavior shows no further improvement above polynomial degree three.
 Therefore, no features above degree three are considered, further reducing overfitting.